 Managing Home Environments with Smart technology

 Home care service providers have the opportunity to use technology to their advantage.
 They can provide good quality services with lowered costs.
-As the technology advances, there’ll be a rise in the range of devices that can instantly record and transmit vital health data and also allow communication between patients, doctors, nurses, family, and the home care agency.
-With the advent of voice technology in devices, clients are now able to self-report health metrics and with devices like Alexa, the feelings of loneliness have drastically reduced.
+As the technology advances, there’ll be a rise in the range of devices that can instantly record and transmit vital health data and allow communication between patients, doctors, nurses, family, and the home care agency.
+With the advent of voice technology in devices, clients can now self-report health metrics, and with devices like Alexa, the feelings of loneliness have drastically reduced.
 The voice technology trend is being harnessed to manage home environments.
 Homes are becoming smarter every day.

-In 2018, data will be exhaustively used in home care marketing strategies to highlight the services, successful patient outcomes and to directly convey their accountability.
+In 2018, data will be exhaustively used in-home care marketing strategies to highlight the services, successful patient outcomes and directly convey their accountability.
 Home care agencies will use data to measure their performance.
-One of the factors considered in evaluating the performance of the agency will be the patient readmission rates, are the rates low or high?
+One of the factors considered in evaluating the performance of the agency will be the patient readmission rates.
+Are the rates low or high?

 Person-centered care will be gaining more traction.
 This will have a big impact on the home care industry in 2018 and beyond.
-With person-centered care, home care agency will focus on wholesome patient home care.
-In addition, to providing improved quality of care and patient outcomes from the clinical perspective, person-centered care will also pay equal attention to the patient’s emotional, social, spiritual and financial health.
+With person-centered care, home care agencies will focus on wholesome patient home care.
+In addition, to providing improved quality of care and patient outcomes from the clinical perspective, person-centered care will also pay equal attention to the patient’s emotional, social, spiritual, and financial health.

 There will be more mergers and acquisitions between insurers and home care service providers

-The trend of healthcare consolidation between home care provider and insurers has been emerging over the past few years.
+The trend of healthcare consolidation between home care providers and insurers has been emerging over the past few years.
 This trend will continue in 2018 and beyond as well.
 The focus of the mergers is on creating more integrated full-service home care service providers.
-More and more insurers will tie up with home care agencies to provide value-based medical care at lower costs.
+More and more insurers will tie-up with home care agencies to provide value-based medical care at lower costs.

 The Bottom Line